 In addition to fine dining options, here are some wonderful casual Mexican restaurants and a growing number of ethnic neighborhood spots to try while in town.
+I always add to my list each time I am back in town.
 My top recommendations include:

 Silverya’s Restaurant: I just went to this new restaurant in my neighborhood after hearing about it on Facebook.
 I learned that Keli and her husband Ruben Silveyra moved to San Miguel from Kansas City, MO, where they were both in the restaurant business, and decided to open restaurant featuring American cuisine in the lower level of their house in Ojo de Agua.
 I went and learned that she also grew up in my hometown of St. Joseph, Mo.
 I really enjoyed by omelette with toast and hashbrowns and my friend the Boca Feliz breakfast sandwich.
 In addition to a breakfast menu, they offer sandwiches for lunch.I enjoyed it so much that I went back and loved the pulled pork sandwich!
 It was better than many that I have had in Kansas City which is known for its BBQ.
 Privada de Prol Aldama #8